vibeshell/vibesh/README.md

 3. **RAG mode**: Attempts to match your request against a knowledge base of common commands.
 If no match is found, falls back to AI processing.
 4. **YOLO modes**: The AI/RAG-YOLO modes execute commands immediately without showing you the command first.

+### OpenAI Function Calling API

+Vibesh leverages OpenAI's Function Calling API to ensure well-structured, reliable command generation:

+1. Your natural language request is sent to the OpenAI API
+2. A specially designed function schema instructs the AI model to:
+   - Generate a proper command array
+   - Provide a friendly explanation
+   - Assess risk level (0-10)
+   - Identify read/write operations
+3. The JSON response follows a strict schema, ensuring consistent parsing and risk assessment
+4. Vibesh validates and executes the command based on risk level and mode

+This approach provides several advantages:
+- More reliable parsing of AI responses
+- Consistent risk assessment
+- Better structured command generation
+- Improved error handling

-The AI generates structured responses with:
+The structured JSON responses contain:
 - A friendly explanation of what the command will do
 - The exact command broken down into executable and arguments
 - Risk assessment scoring
 - Classification of whether the command reads or writes data

-This structured approach allows Vibesh to provide better safety information and more accurate command execution.
+This structured approach allows Vibesh to provide better safety information and more accurate command execution, while giving you control over how commands are confirmed based on their risk level.

 ## Script Writing Guide